-The Coalition of Graduate Employees (CGE) is the labor union representing Graduate Teaching Assistants (GTAs) and Graduate Research Assistants (GRAs) at Oregon State University.
+The Coalition of Graduate Employees is your union, not a third-party representing your interests.
+CGE's Collective Bargaining Agreement (CBA) covers all Graduate Teaching Assistants (GTAs) and Graduate Research Assistants (GRAs) at Oregon State University.
 Graduate employees founded CGE in 1999, and we won our first contract in 2001.
 CGE is an activist, democratic, and member-run organization committed to the following objectives:

-Organizing: Empower graduate employees at OSU through advocacy and member-driven collective action.
+Organizing: Empower graduate employees at OSU through building relationships and member-driven collective action.

-Collective Bargaining: Represent the interests and rights of OSU's graduate employees through the bargaining and maintenance of a fair working contract.
+Collective Bargaining: Advance the interests and rights of graduate employees through the bargaining and maintenance of a fair working contract.